 Labrador Institute Field School

-The participants in Community Archaeology & Cultural Resource Management Field School developed skills valuable in the humanties, sciences, and social sciences through the study of place and heritage.
+The 2020 Labrador Institute Field School will take place in North West River, Labrador from June 29-July 31, 2020.
+Participants will develop skills valuable in the humanities, sciences, and social sciences through the study of place and heritage.

-The Labrador Institute Research Station in North West River was the facility used for the field school.
+The Labrador Institute Research Station in North West River is the facility used for the field school.